-Other animals hide and don’t come of their dark, comforting, hard to reach spots until well after the perceived threat passes.
+Other animals hide and don’t come off their dark, comforting, hard-to-reach spots until well after the perceived threat passes.
 Some can even get stuck if their hiding spot was smaller than anticipated.

 It’s also not uncommon to hear of pets feeling so overwhelmed by noise stress and anxiety that they pace endlessly, soil inside the home, or vocalize uncontrollably.

 For pets whose owners know about certain fears or phobias to loud noises, the safest place is at home.